Special Forms

 forms that is not always the case.

-Finally, these special forms are part of the template language itself, and are not addressable outside of TDL;
+These special forms are part of the template language itself, and most are not addressable outside TDL;

 the E-expression (:if_none foo bar baz)